+To evaluate the impact of action duration on model performance, we conduct extensive experiments using our proposed methods.
+Figure~\ref{fig:duration} illustrates the model performance under different action duration.
+Our proposed AttentionLight consistently outperforms other methods over JiNan and HangZhou datasets.
+Notably, M-QL exhibits better performance than FRAP and CoLight in most cases, suggesting that the traditional TSC methods remain powerful and essential.
+The results highlight the crucial role action duration plays in the effectiveness of TSC models, and indicate that our proposed methods are robust and efficient under various action durations.

-\subsection{Model generalization}
+\subsection{Model Generalization}

-Model generalization is a very important property of RL models.
-An ideal RL model should be resilient to different traffic conditions after training in one traffic situation.
-Under the same network structure, the state representation also influence the model generalization.
-As a state representation, how number of vehicles and queue length influence the model generalization is tested.
+Model generalization is a critical property of RL models, as an ideal RL model should be resilient to different traffic conditions after training in one traffic situation.
+To evaluate the transferability of AttentionLight, We train it on JiNan and HangZhou datasets and transfer it to other datasets.
+In each experiment, we calculated the average result of the final ten episodes.

-We test the model generalization of three models: \begin{itemize} \item \textbf{AttentionLight}.
-AttentionLight as the base model, current phase and queue length as the state, queue length as the reward. \item \textbf{AttentionLight-NV}.
-AttentionLight as the base model, current phase and number of vehicles (NV) as the state, queue length as the reward \item \textbf{FRAP}.
-FRAP as the base model, current phase and number of vehicles as the state, queue length as the reward \end{itemize}

-Same to the training process of baseline models, each transfer result reports the average of three independent experiments, and each experiment shows the average result of the final 10 episodes.
-Experiments are conducted under JiNan and HangZhou real-world datasets.
-The transferability of each model that trained on dataset $i$ and transferred on dataset $j$ is calculated as follows:

-in which $t^i_{train}$ represents the training result (average travel time) on dataset $i$, $t^j_{transfer}$ represents the transfer result on dataset $j$.

-As Figure~\ref{fig:transfer} shows, the transferability of AttentionLight significantly batter than AttentionLight-NV and FRAP, demonstrates that the state representation significantly influence model generalization.
-The transferability of AttentionLight-NV and FRAP are similar and have no significant difference.